WAIFS AND UNSUNG HEROES;

 alliance that can help them recover from painful, buried

 core trauma.
-If they are committed
+If they are deeply committed

+will not.
 How do I know this?
 I've worked with plenty

 WAIF IS A WOLF IN SHEEPS CLOTHING, BUT NO LESS HARMFUL OR DIABOLICAL.